oVirt/ovirt-site/source/uncategorized/virt-group.html.md

 1.  engine-devel@ovirt.org and users@ovirt.org
 2. 1.  ovirt IRC channel at oftc.net

-* will keep a list of 2 months a head for now.
+* will keep a list of 2 months ahead for now.

 | Person               | date      | notes |
 |----------------------|-----------|-------|